x13-me/OfficeDocs-Exchange/Exchange/ExchangeServer/clients/outlook-for-ios-and-android/use-basic-auth.md

 [ISO Audited Controls on Service Assurance](https://sip.protection.office.com/) documentation provides the status of audited controls from global information security standards and regulations that Microsoft 365 and Office 365 have implemented.

 ## Connectivity Requirements
 Microsoft recommends that the on-premises endpoints for AutoDiscover and ActiveSync protocols be opened and accessible from the Internet without any restrictions.
 In certain situations that may not be possible.
 If you must place restrictions on your on-premises firewall or gateway edge devices, Microsoft recommends filtering based on FQDN endpoints.
 If FQDN endpoints cannot be used, then filter on IP addresses.
-Make sure the following IP subnets and FQDNs are inculded on your allowlist:
+Make sure the following IP subnets and FQDNs are included on your allow list:

 - All Exchange Online FQDNs and IP subnet ranges as defined in [Microsoft 365 and Office 365 URLs and IP address ranges](https://docs.microsoft.com/office365/enterprise/urls-and-ip-address-ranges).